 Professor Lowenstein worked as a staff attorney at California Rural Legal Assistance for two and one-half years.
 While working for California’s Secretary of State, Edmund G. Brown Jr. in 1971, he specialized in election law, and was the main drafter of the Political Reform Act, an initiative statute that California voters approved in 1974, thereby creating a new Fair Political Practices Commission.
 Governor Brown appointed Professor Lowenstein as first chairman of the Commission.
 He has served on the national governing board of Common Cause and has been a board member and a vice president of Americans for Nonsmokers’ Rights.”

 Why do we have an Electoral College in the United States?
-To keep elitist Democrats and Republicans who believe people who live in Small Sates are redneck and hillbilly’s who don’t matter and that their votes don’t count, from ignoring them.
-If you’re in a tight presidential race and it’s going to come down to a few of states swing States like Iowa, Wisconsin, Minnesota, Indiana matter and that forces you to campaign there.
+To keep elitist Democrats and Republicans who believe people who live in small states are redneck and hillbilly’s who don’t matter and that their votes don’t count, from ignoring them.
+If you’re in a tight presidential race and it’s going to come down to a few of states swing states like Iowa, Wisconsin, Minnesota, Indiana matter and that forces you to campaign there.

-And if that probably takes a Constitutional Amendment to accomplish that, then I would be open to that.
+And if that probably takes a constitutional amendment to accomplish that, then I would be open to that.
 I have a problem with presidential candidates winning the popular vote in at least one case by a million votes with Vice President Al Gore back in 2000 and not winning the presidency.
-Even though a million more voters preferred that Al Gore be President of the United States, instead of GOV. George W. Bush.
+Even though a million more voters preferred that Al Gore be President of the United States, instead of Governor George W. Bush.
 I’m not saying that as a Democrat, I really have a problem with that and see that as small d and l anti-liberal democratic.

-If you win 60% of a state or more, then you can keep all the Electoral Votes.
+If you win 60% of a state or more, then you can keep all of the electoral votes.
 That would be a better electoral system that would be more democratic.
 But not scrap the Electoral College because some people believe others have too much say based on where they live and don’t like their culture and lifestyles.